HubBox Software Development Kit (SDK) Integration

 });

-Subscribe to events emitted by the SingleWidgetManager to react to user actions within the widget iframe.
+Subscribe to events emitted by the SingleWidgetManager using events.subscribe to react to user actions within the widget iframe.

 const onCollectPointConfirmed = (messageAndTopic) => {